mikel-egana-aranguren/UM-Bioinformatics-MSc-FAIR-data/PROCEDURE.md

 }
 ```

-Check the service description of the SPARQL endpoint for agents by executing `curl` in another terminal: `curl http://localhost:9999/blazegraph/namespace/um/sparql`
+Check the service description of the SPARQL endpoint for agents by executing `curl` in another terminal: `curl http://IP:9999/blazegraph/namespace/um/sparql`

-## Trifid
+## Pubby

-Trifid provides interfaces to both humans and agents to explore RDF data and discover new data through predicates.
+Pubby provides interfaces to both humans and agents to explore RDF data and discover new data through predicates.

 In another terminal, go to `LinkedDataServer/trifid` and execute `./server.js --config=../blazegraph-config.json`.
 Or, if you use Docker:  `docker run -p 3031:8080 -e "SPARQL_ENDPOINT_URL=http://dayhoff.inf.um.es:3030/blazegraph/namespace/um/sparql" -e "DATASET_BASE_URL=https://um.es/" ghcr.io/zazuko/trifid`